 When you’re looking for great edtech tools to use in the classroom, where do you turn?
 If you’re fortunate, you have a circle of trusted colleagues who can provide recommendations and advice.
 Common Sense Graphite can also be a trusted resource for you.
 Graphite provides unbiased ratings and reviews of edtech for educators and is home to a community of teachers who can support each other in integrating classroom technology effectively.

-On Graphite, a team of expert educators use our research-based rubric to create Editorial Reviews of products, then teachers like you can add your own Teacher Reviews as well.
+On Graphite, a team of expert educators use our research-based rubric to create Editorial Reviews of products, then teachers like you can add their own Teacher Reviews as well.
 That way, you can both access and contribute free advice for using apps, games, and websites in the classroom.
 We invite you to start contributing your insights and be a part of building something great.
 But how do you write a great Teacher Review?

 Teacher Reviews provide an opportunity for educators to describe their experiences using an app in the classroom and to share their insights about what worked and what didn’t.
 The teacher rating of an app is an average of all the ratings from the Teacher Reviews for that tool.
 Teacher Reviews can vary in length.
 Some are quick snapshots, while others provide rich descriptions of how an app or website helped a teacher realize specific learning goals.